-Be sure you have completed the steps in Chapter 3 before performing the procedures in this chapter.
+Be sure to complete steps in Chapter 3 before performing the procedures in this chapter.

 The BusinesSuite Module for Oracle enables you to configure on-demand backups using the Enterprise Backup Utility command-line interface.
-The command examples presented in this chapter are in C-shell format.
+Command examples presented in this chapter are in C-shell format.